All Products

 • The resource reservation feature is not enabled by default.
 To use this feature, contact your account manager to request access.

-• Resource reservation is supported only on upgraded ALB instances.
-You can manually migrate services from a non-upgraded ALB instance to an upgraded one using the ALB instance cloning feature.
+• Only upgraded ALB instances support resource reservation.
+ALB instances that have not been upgraded do not support this feature.
+You can manually migrate services from an existing ALB instance to an upgraded one using ALB instance cloning.

 Configure a resource reservation